Last updated

 What are the four main stages of mentoring?

-A typical four-step process can be applied to many mentorship relationships.
+The four main stages of a mentoring process, namely Analysis, Planning, Progression and Evaluation can be applied to many mentorship relationships - regardless of the mentoring types used in the sessions.
 As with all processes, it is important to follow each step thoroughly to achieve success.
 Skipping steps or focusing too heavily on one aspect while disregarding others can lead to confusion and subpar outcomes.

 Stage 1) Analysis: Assessing Current Performance